IDREsandbox/vsim/docs/modelview.md

 - Narratives/Slides/Labels
 - Embedded Resources

-## Disconnecting

-Maintaining consistency between gui and data is hard.

-Suppose a gui thing is listening to changes in Joe*.
-The model removes Joe* and emits removed index 3.
-The gui has to somehow disconnect Joe*, so it would have to maintain a map index->ptr to cleanup.
-Alternatively you can easily disconnect on aboutToRemove(3).

-1. aboutToRemove/removed
-2. removed(*)
-3. keep smart pointer reference

 ## Efficient removal/insertion

 Suppose you have a scroll box with 1000 items.
 Select 500 and delete them.
 If the box refreshes it's layout on every deletion its a O(n^2) problem.
 Making it an O(n) or O(logn) requires grouping the operations together.
 I kept changing my mind about how to handle this, first leaving it at n^2, then trying sets, then trying vectors, then going to range removal... so the code is really messy and uses different methods depending on the situation.